In the UK, you can get an eSIM from EE, O2 or Vodafone for use in your iPhone, Samsung Galaxy or Google Pixel phone.

 EE

-To get an eSIM on EE, you’ll need to start with a normal plastic SIM card.
-Once you’ve got one, you can order an eSIM to replace your normal plastic SIM card.
-To get a replacement eSIM pack, you can log in to My EE, you can visit your nearest EE retail store, or you can call EE’s customer services team on 150 (0800 956 6000 if you’re calling from another network).
+To get an eSIM on EE, you’ll need to start off by getting a regular plastic SIM card.
+Once you’ve ordered and activated this SIM card, you’ll be able to get a new eSIM to replace it.
+To get your replacement eSIM pack, you can log in to My EE, you can visit your nearest EE retail store, or you can call EE’s customer services team on 150 (0800 956 6000 if you’re calling from another network).
 Once you have your eSIM pack, you can use EE’s SIM swap webpage to transfer your plan onto an eSIM.
 If you’d like an EE Pay Monthly SIM card that can be changed into an eSIM, consider one of the following EE SIM-only deals:

 All of EE’s eSIMs include access to their 5G network.
 In addition, you’ll get a Smart Benefit included when you choose an EE Smart SIM card.
 For instance, this could be an inclusive subscription to Apple Music, Netflix or BT Sport Ultimate.
 Source: EE Help: What is an eSim? |